jakob-lj/video-merger-for-basketball/README.md

 I could not have done this without this blogpost: https://www.pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/ again thanks!

 If you record the two sides of a basketball game, this repository will merge it to one video, using frames where the play happens.

+If you would like 1080p, change output format, includeing resizeing-format.